zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Note:
 People commented that the app ruins pictures, distorts them and not smart at all.
-And thay were absolutely right.
+And they were absolutely right.
 Because the app used Seam Carving algorithm.(Next slide)

 ---